-Justice Equity Honors Network offers students certificate program with multi-disciplinary honors courses and activities focused on issues of injustice, incivility and political disengagement.
+Justice and Equity Honors Network offers students a certificate program with multi-disciplinary honors courses and activities focused on issues of injustice, incivility and political disengagement.

 The program is a partnership between Macaulay Honors College and Arizona State University.
 ASU profiled six students currently enrolled in JEHN.

 Veronica Gonzales, a junior in Barrett, The Honors College at Arizona State University, is no stranger to difficult conversations about race and gender inequality.